 Since then, the Bank of England and the FCA have reinforced the message that market participants should not rely on LIBOR's continuation beyond 2021 and must take action now to remove dependence on LIBOR before then.

 But what does a transition from LIBOR to an alternative benchmark mean for those using the trillions of dollars of financial products and contracts around the globe which reference LIBOR?

-With the anticipated cessation of GBP LIBOR only just over a year away, our speakers share insights into their experiences and address some of the challenges that businesses are facing into.
+With the anticipated cessation of LIBOR only just over a year away, our speakers share insights into their experiences and address some of the challenges that businesses are facing into.

 Important legal information

 The products and services outlined on this site may be offered by legal entities from across Lloyds Banking Group, including Lloyds Bank plc and Lloyds Bank Corporate Markets plc.
 Lloyds Bank plc and Lloyds Bank Corporate Markets plc are separate legal entities within the Lloyds Banking Group.

 Calls may be monitored or recorded in case we need to check we have carried out your instructions correctly and to help improve our quality of service.
 Please note that any data sent via e-mail is not secure and may be read by others.